Sebastian Broways

 I want to call this out because people hear “Apple standards” and think I’m only talking about how things look.
 I’m not.

 Having a high-quality product means high-quality code too.
 Working with great engineers taught me this.
 You can have beautiful design and terrible code and you’re going to lose.
 Data will get corrupted, bugs will multiply, the product will feel fragile no matter how pretty the screens are.
 But you can have amazing code with mediocre design and still win.
-Code quality is arguably even more important than design quality.
+In many cases, code quality matters just as much as design quality.

-Most people can’t see all the error handling, edge case coverage, and architectural decisions that go into a well-built product.
-They just see the happy path and think that’s all there is.
-It’s not.
-The difference between a product that feels solid and one that feels janky is usually invisible to the user, but they feel it every time they use it.
+The difference between a product that feels solid and one that feels janky is usually invisible on the surface, but users feel it every time they interact with it.

 So when I say “Apple standards,” I mean overall product quality: the design, the code, the copy, the onboarding, the support experience, the marketing, all of it.
 Holding a high bar everywhere, not just the parts that are easy to screenshot.